Estimand: Definition

 In relation to an estimator, an estimand is the outcome of different treatments of interest.
 It can formally be thought of as any quantity that is to be estimated in any type of experiment.

 Overview

 An estimand is closely linked to the purpose or objective of an analysis.
 It describes what is to be estimated based on the question of interest.
 This is in contrast to an estimator, which defines the specific rule according to which the estimand is to be estimated.
 While the estimand will often be free of the specific assumptions e.g. regarding missing data, such assumption will typically have to be made when defining the specific estimator.
 For this reason, it is logical to conduct sensitivity analyses using different estimators for the same estimand, in order to test the robustness of inference to different assumptions.

-According to Ian Lundberg, Rebecca Johnson, and Brandon M. Stewart, quantitative studies frequently fail to define their estimand.
+According to recent research, quantitative studies frequently fail to define their estimand.
 This is problematic because it is not possible for the reader to know whether the statistical procedures in a study are appropriate unless they know the estimand.